 Networked lighting will be integral to Wavelength’s work in the coming years, but we feel that right now it is not a justifiable investment in the context of the LED transition.
 You could pay $1 per square foot on controls that might save you 15% under the right conditions or pay about the same amount and do an LED implementation that saves 60% under all conditions.
 Meanwhile, implementing a controls system provides a disincentive to go to LEDs because you need expensive lighting to justify the controls system.
 That’s backward.

 The future, to us, is in dramatic cost reduction and in lamp-based networking.
 As always, we advocate the use of conventional fixtures, which have a multi-decade useful life.
 Then we will lay into those fixtures LED lamps that have networking capability on board.
 There will be no hardwiring of networks into your structure, granular lighting management down to individual lamps will be possible, and this accomplishes true future-proofing.
-After the 5 or 7 year useful life of the lamp, replacement and upgrade to a more modern/effective networking system is as easy as changing a light bulb.
+After the 5 or 7-year useful life of the lamp, replacing and upgrading to a more modern/effective networking system is as easy as changing a light bulb.

-A number of companies are in the early stages of lamp-based networks, we are watching the space closely for when a product displays the right functionality at the right cost - we'll tell you when it's ready.
+A number of companies are in the early stages of lamp-based networks.
+We’re keeping an eye out for a product that displays the right functionality at the right cost—we'll tell you when it's ready.